-There are several factors which should also be kept in mind while choosing one of the above-mentioned accordions, as it may vary according to your needs.
+There are several factors that should also be kept in mind while choosing one of the above-mentioned accordions, as it may vary according to your needs.
 You may have different decisions to make based on your age and how much you will be using it.
 Some of the main factors to consider include the following.

 Type of Accordion

 First makes sure which kind of Accordion you are looking for.
 Some common types of accordions are chromatic, diatonic, and piano accordions.
 Concertinas are very similar to accordions but are a bit different.

 In this list, we’ll be mostly looking at diatonic button accordions.
 Piano accordions are also popular, however, and are very easy to learn if you’re already skilled at the piano.